Trump Organization, CFO indicted on tax fraud charges

 Allen Weisselberg himself, an intensely private man who lived for years in a modest home on Long Island, continued to claim residency there despite living in a company-paid Manhattan apartment, prosecutors said.

-By doing so, Weisselberg concealed that he was a New York City resident and avoided paying more than $900,000 in federal, state and city income taxes, instead collecting about $133,000 in refunds to which he was not entitled, prosecutors said.
+By doing so, Weisselberg concealed that he was a New York City resident, and he avoided paying hundreds of thousands in federal, state and city income taxes while collecting about $133,000 in refunds to which he was not entitled, prosecutors said.

+According to the indictment, Weisselberg paid rent on his Manhattan apartment with company checks and directed the company to pay for his utility bills and parking, too.

-Trump’s company also issued checks, at Weisselberg’s request, to pay for personal expenses and upgrades to his homes and an apartment used by one of his sons, such as new beds, flat-screen TVs, carpeting and furniture for his Florida residence, prosecutors said.
+Trump’s company also issued checks, at Weisselberg’s request, to pay for personal expenses and upgrades to his homes and an apartment used by one of his sons, such as new beds, flat-screen TVs, carpeting and furniture, prosecutors said.

-Barry Weisselberg’s ex-wife, Jen Weisselberg, has been cooperating with investigators and given them reams of tax records and other documents.
+Barry Weisselberg’s ex-wife has been cooperating with investigators and given them reams of tax records and other documents.

 Two other Trump executives who were not identified by name also received substantial under-the-table compensation, including lodging and the payment of automobile leases, the indictment said.

-Weisselberg has a reputation as a man deeply devoted to Trump's interesst.
-So far, there is sign that the man regarded by Trump's daughter Ivanka as a “fiercely loyal” deputy is about to turn on the former president.
+Weisselberg has a reputation as a workaholic utterly devoted to Trump's interests.
+So far, there is no sign that he is about to turn on the former president.

+“I think it’s possible that Weisselberg would reconsider.
+Seeing the charges spelled out in this much detail, and seeing that the alleged federal tax loss is included, could in theory change his mind," said Daniel R. Alonso, former chief assistant district attorney.
+“On the other hand, he is a loyal Trump soldier, which obviously argues against his cooperation.”

 Trump has said his company’s actions were standard practice in the business and in no way a crime.
-The Trump Organization accused the district attorney's office of using Weisselberg as a “a pawn in a scorched-earth attempt to harm the former president.”
+The Trump Organization accused the district attorney's office of using Weisselberg as “a pawn in a scorched-earth attempt to harm the former president.”
+It said the DA's office and the IRS have never before brought criminal charges against a company over employee benefits.

 Vance fought a long battle to get Trump’s tax records and has been subpoenaing documents and interviewing company executives and other Trump insiders.